jasontsemf/BankHeist/README.md

 # 💸 BankHeist

-> Pulling off a "Bank Heist remotely by signing in real-time"
+> Pulling off a "Bank Heist" remotely by signing in real-time

 Live on [Heroku](https://bank--heist.herokuapp.com/)!